Repollo Guisado (Cabbage Stew) is a great side dish if you are vegan vegetarian, and if not, it goes great with your choice of grilled meat.

 - 1/3 cup Holland House white wine vinegar

-- Add the cabbage, vinegar and a 1/3 cup of water and simmer over very low heat until the cabbage is tender.
+- Stir in the cabbage, vinegar and water and simmer over very low heat until the cabbage is wilted (about 5 mins.).